Calle de la Amargura: Services

 La Calle consists of small stores, nightclubs, and bars, most of which are open every day.
 The area is mostly known for its extensive nightlife scene.

 Besides its infamous nightlife (see below) it is frequented by UCR students due to the cheap food and photocopying services.

 Name Origin

 The name "Calle de la Amargura" is a reference to another street of the same name located in San Lucas Island through which incoming prisoners at the dock had to traverse in order to get to the administrative building of the prison.
 Because the condemned knew they would not be able to escape after reaching the end of the road, an analogy was made for its counterpart in San Pedro, since this road is also long, full of distractions, and preceded the entrance to the University of Costa Rica, the final destination.

 Nightlife

 There are many bars and discos on the main road, known for their late night operations.
+It used to be one of the epicenters of nightlife in downtown San José until the early 2020s, however, nightlife has been moving to other neighbourhoods in the city, like Barrio Escalante and Barrio La California.